 What Causes a Social Media Crisis?

 There are several factors that might contribute to any kind of crisis.
 Examples include problems with products, customer service deficiencies, security breaches, or controversial statements made by leaders of the company.
 Whether it directly related the issue to your company, an industry wide issue, or simply a misinterpretation, people hardly stop to fact-check on the internet and reactions start to swarm in.
-What turns a “normal” crisis into a social media crisis is when the issue becomes a topic for discussion or debate on social media channels.
+What turns a “normal” reputation risk into a social media crisis is when the issue becomes a topic for discussion or debate on social media channels.
 A social media crisis can be difficult to manage because there are many platforms available and new ones are popping up all the time, so keeping track of and responding to all conversations can be hard.
 The conversations are also far-reaching.
 Social media is not confined to geographical borders, so any brand negativity can spread worldwide which can also in turn be the cause of more negative commentary.

 What Are the Best Brand Reputation Management Practices?